typekit/webfontloader/docs/EVENTS.md

     html.wf-loading
     html.wf-active
     html.wf-inactive
-    html.wf-FAMILYNAME-loading
+    html.wf-familyname-loading
-    html.wf-FAMILYNAME-active
+    html.wf-familyname-active
-    html.wf-FAMILYNAME-inactive
+    html.wf-familyname-inactive

 `FAMILYNAME` is a sanitized version of the name of each font family.
-In most cases, spaces and underscores are removed from the name.
-For example, `Droid Sans` becomes `DroidSans`.
+Spaces and underscores are removed from the name, and all characters are converted to lower case.
+For example, `Droid Sans` becomes `droidsans`.

 ### JavaScript Flavored